irisc-research-syndicate/irisc-research-syndicate.github.io/_drafts/writing-a-ghidra-processor-module.md

 - Disassembly display: this is what is displayed in the disassembly view.
 - Constraints: Speficies the matching of token fields.
 - Disassembly expressions: Simple calculation, resulting in disassembly variables, which can both be used in the disassembly display or in the semantics.
 This can be used for coaleasing offsets that are spread over multiple token fields, as is the instance for the offset in our store instruction.
-- Semantics: Describes what the talbe is supposed to.
+- Semantics: Describes what the table is supposed to.

 Next we will make our first instruction, and it will be a catch-all instruction without any constraints:
 ```sleigh